 The use of dry ice in the shipping of temperature-sensitive products is increasingly being viewed critically.
 According to IATA-DGR (International Air Transport Association – Dangerous Goods), dry ice as a coolant is classified as a dangerous good in air transport (UN 1845).
 In air transport, as well as in the regulations for the road transport of dangerous goods (ADR), dry ice must be labelled.

 Dry ice is frozen carbon dioxide (CO₂).
 Dry ice has its phase transition at -78.5°C and changes directly into the gaseous state without melting.
 Dry ice can therefore only be used once.
 If this cooling product is handled carelessly, there is a risk of cold burns.

-The PCM frozen pack and the PCM gel pack are a safe alternative to the hazardous material dry ice.
-The melting point of the special PCM (Phase Change Material) is -21°C. The frozen elements are preconditioned at -30°C to -40°C. The advantage over dry ice is the reusability and safe handling of the PCM pack.
-Furthermore, no special labelling of the cooling elements is required.
+The PCM frozen elements and the PCM gel pack are a safe alternative to the hazardous material dry ice.
+The melting point of the special PCM (Phase Change Material) is -21°C. The frozen elements are preconditioned at -30°C to -40°C. The advantage over dry ice is the reusability and safe handling of the PCM elements.
+Furthermore, no special marking of the cooling elements is required.